impactHR Coronavirus (COVID-19) Resources Center

 - The US Department of Labor’s Wage and Hour Division has issued guidance documents for employers and employees.

-Flexible I-9 Compliance: The US Department of Homeland Security has announced that employers with all employees working remotely will not be required, on a temporary basis, to review new employees’ identity and employment authorization documents in employees’ physical presence.
+Flexible I-9 Compliance: The US Department of Homeland Security has announced that employers with all employees working remotely will not be required, through January 31, 2021, to review new employees’ identity and employment authorization documents in employees’ physical presence.

 Guides for Federal Business Emergency and Disaster Assistance

 The Federal Reserve has established its Main Street Lending Program to support lending to small and medium-sized businesses that were in sound financial condition before the onset of the COVID-19 pandemic.

 SBA Disaster Assistance: DC, Maryland and Virginia have been approved for the SBA’s Economic Injury Disaster Loan program, which provides low-interest federal disaster loans to small businesses impacted by the pandemic.